lrsrthnbch/arch/guide_XFCE_Setup.md

 ## to do
 - [ ] nothing

+## Fixes
+### Mouse cursor
+In some applications the mouse cursor might be too big.
+To fix it, go into xfce4-settings and adjust the mouse pointer size from 16px to 32px, then change it back to 16px.

 ## Important packages
 ### TLP - battery improvements for laptops
 1. install the following packages `pacman -S tlp tlp-rdw tp_smapi acpi_call`